gaberull/excel_gcp_mysql_webapp/README.md

 ## TODO

+- [ ] maybe color code by position
+- [ ] Calendar visual aide with birthdays on it could be nice - show 2 months (this,next)
 - [ ] See about moving style.css out of html folder in GCP VM
-- [ ] Add buttons for download to csv, download as xslx when viewing db data set
+- [ ] Add buttons for download to csv, download as xslx after populating database table
 - [ ] Rename repository "Spreadsheet Emailer" ?
-- [ ] Style app main webpage
 - [ ] Finish steps for one to replicate what I did to set it up
 - [ ] Consider changing user verification method to OAuth2
 - [ ] Figure out which open-source license to add to this project before making repository public